3ncy/ARRS-s5/irl2-tracker.md

 Sent email -> got new coords

 ## Japan Branch
-Sent email -> got new coords
+Sent email -> got new coords -> found a phone, got new coordinates